jarad/jarad.github.com/courses/stat615/index.md

 ## Course Objectives

-- Be verse in the variety of Bayesian methods used for time series, spatial analysis, shrinkage, and nonparametrics.
+- Understand the common Bayesian methods used for time series analysis, spatial analysis, shrinkage, and nonparametrics.
 - Read, comprehend, and implement methods in the primary literature.
 - Apply these methods within your own research agenda.